-The Middle East Studies minor prepares students to engage with the Middle East and the Islamic world, a religion and worldview that will continue to play a critical role in world affairs for the foreseeable future.
-The minor incorporates a variety of disciplines including history, religion, language and sociology.
+The Middle East studies minor prepares you to engage with the Middle East and the Islamic world, a religion and worldview that will continue to play a critical role in world affairs for the foreseeable future.
+The minor incorporates a variety of disciplines including history, biblical and theological studies, language and sociology.

 No course description available.

 A survey of the politics of several countries from different continents.

 Special attention is paid to historical development and ideological,